Key Strategies, Benefits, and Limitations When Making Charitable Donations

 Include Beneficiaries

 One of the most important giving strategies is to include beneficiaries in conversations about charitable giving.
-A common giving setback occurs when donor don’t tell beneficiaries how to operate their private foundation after they pass away.
+A common giving setback occurs when donors don’t tell beneficiaries how to operate their private foundation after they pass away.

-When this happens, many beneficiaries—usually the donor’s children—don’t know how to maintain the foundation and don’t want to commit the time or energy to learn the intricacies of management.
+When this happens, many beneficiaries—usually the donor’s children—don’t know how to maintain the foundation and often don’t want to commit the time or energy to learn the intricacies of management.
 The private foundation is then either abandoned or managed improperly, making it a burden on the family instead of a vehicle to promote the family legacy.

 Collaborate with a Tax Professional

-For example, some donations need to be restructured for a donor to fully benefit from associated charitable-deduction carry forwards.
+For example, some donations need to be restructured for a donor to fully benefit from associated charitable deduction carry forwards.
 In these instances, it’s helpful to plan donations by speaking with your tax advisor and making sure current-year donations don’t impact prior-year gifts that have been carried forward to your current-year tax return.

 Additionally, if a charitable contribution isn’t used in the tax year when a donation is made, it’s allowed as a deduction on subsequent tax returns for five years following the donation.
 Once the five-year period has passed, any charitable deduction that isn’t used in the allotted timeframe will be disallowed.
 It’s important to track these amounts to make sure any charitable deduction that’s carried forward to subsequent tax returns can be used during the five-year period.